slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values.' -- Valve employee book*

 How to attract and keep talented people?

 Respect them.
 You'll never respect them if you don't reward them accordingly.
+people leave managers, not companies.

 > *'Create contracts that build up «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.'*